fbpx

 Mental Illness: Myth vs. Fact

-Much like diabetes, achieving or returning the chemical balance is a major part of restoring health.
-Technological advances such as brain imaging, molecular biology and genetic engineering are enabling scientists to learn more and develop better treatments.
+Similar to diabetes, restoring or achieving a chemical balance is a fundamental aspect of regaining one’s health.
+Ongoing progress in fields such as brain imaging, molecular biology, and genetic engineering allows scientists to expand their knowledge and develop more effective treatments.

 www.yourhealthmagazine.net